Shaswathunter/shaswat/README.md

 # shaswat
-This is my first git repositry
+This is my first git repository
+Auther Shaswat Gautam